SpaceDaze01/Artillery-tests/README.md

 # Artillery and playwright
 In our test "mainTest" we tested all the following:
-Choose two different products (with image and info about the products).
+Choose two different products with image and info about the products (we needed to delete those steps because there was some technological issues with backend about Timeout).
 Go through one subcategory.
 Go through all categories.
 Go through all sorting options (populärast, A-Ö, Ö-A, pris: billigast till dyrast, pris: dyrast till billigast, jämnförspris: billigast till dyrast, jämnförspris: dyrast till billigast)."